orkes-io/docs/docs/reference-docs/terminate-task.md

 "type" : "TERMINATE"
 ```
 ## Introduction
-Task that can terminate a workflow with a given status and modify the workflow's output with a given parameter,
-it can act as a `return` statement for conditions where you simply want to terminate your workflow.
+The Terminate task is a task that can terminate a workflow with a given status and modify the workflow's output with a given parameter; it can act as a `return` statement for conditions where you simply want to terminate your workflow.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/FdH0nSgtc0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 ## Use Cases
 Use it when you want to terminate the workflow without continuing the execution.
-For example, if you have a decision where the first condition is met, you want to execute some tasks,
+For example, if you have a decision where the first condition is met, you want to execute some tasks;
-otherwise you want to finish your workflow.
+otherwise, you want to finish your workflow.

 ## Configuration

-Terminate task is defined directly inside the workflow with type
+Terminate task is defined directly inside the workflow with the type
 `TERMINATE`.

 ```json